snabbco/snabb/src/doc/git-workflow.src.md

 required.

-The first step to becoming a maintainer is to decide which kind of Pull Requests you want to be responsible for.
-For example you could be responsible for changes to the Makefiles, or the Intel 10G device driver, or the `packetblaster` load generator program, or any other part of the software that is easy to identify when assigning Pull Requests.
+The first step to becoming a maintainer is to decide which kind of pull requests you want to be responsible for.
+For example you could be responsible for changes to the Makefiles, or the Intel 10G device driver, or the `packetblaster` load generator program, or any other part of the software that is easy to identify when assigning pull requests.
 You do not have to be an expert in this area already: it is enough that you are committed to learning about it and being responsive to contributors.

-Once you have worked out which part you want to maintain then you can propose this to the community by sending a Pull Request that registers your new branch in the file `src/doc/branches.md`.
-This Pull Request will be the vehicle for talking with the other maintainers about where to fit your new branch into the tree.
+Once you have worked out which part you want to maintain then you can propose this to the community by sending a pull request that registers your new branch in the file `src/doc/branches.md`.
+This pull request will be the vehicle for talking with the other maintainers about where to fit your new branch into the tree.

-The moment this Pull Request is merged onto the `next` branch then you are officially a Snabb Switch maintainer.
+The moment this pull request is merged onto the `next` branch then you are officially a Snabb Switch maintainer.
 (Congratulations in advance!)

-#### Being the assigned maintainer for Pull Requests
+#### Being the assigned maintainer for pull requests

-Now that you are a registered maintainer you will watch Github for new Pull Requests and mark yourself as the *Assignee* for changes that match your area of responsibility.
+Now that you are a registered maintainer you will watch Github for new pull requests and mark yourself as the *Assignee* for changes that match your area of responsibility.
 You are the reviewer for these changes and you decide when to accept them from the contributor.

-Here is the basic criteria for merging a Pull Request:
+Here is the basic criteria for merging a pull request:

 - Does the change improve Snabb Switch?
 It does not have to be perfect but it should clearly have a net-positive impact.